Evan Bouchard Game Preview: Oilers vs. Flyers

 Bouchard Stats vs. the Flyers in 2022-23

-- The Flyers ranked 23rd in goals against, allowing 276 total goals (3.4 per game) in NHL play.
+- The Flyers conceded 276 total goals (3.4 per game), ranking 23rd in league action in goals against.

 - Their goal differential (-56) ranked 26th in the league.